 - Calendar year 2022 – Total franchise tax reduced by $10,000

 - Calendar year 2023 – Total franchise tax reduced by $100,000

 Other miscellaneous income tax changes in Senate Bill 689 include:

-- An addition modification is required for corporations for any deduction allowed for foreign derived intangible income (FDII) under section 250(a)(1)(A), effective Jan.
+- An additional modification is required for corporations for any deduction allowed for foreign-derived intangible income (FDII) under section 250(a)(1)(A), effective Jan.
 1, 2019

 - A deduction is allowed for trusts and estates for certain excess business losses disallowed under section 461, effective Jan.
 1, 2019

 The 2019 legislative changes to Illinois tax laws affect a wide variety of businesses from remote retailers to manufacturers.
-Taxpayers that are conducting business in Illinois, have questions about the tax implications or are interested in the tax amnesty program should speak with their state and local tax adviser.
+Taxpayers that are conducting business in Illinois, have questions about the tax implications, or are interested in the tax amnesty program should speak with their state and local tax advisers.